-Whereas, software deployment is the process of deploying the software build on the target server.
-This includes installing, updating, uninstalling, and distributing software apps.
+Whereas, software deployment is the process of deploying the software built on the target server.
+It includes installing, updating, uninstalling, and distributing software apps.

-Software deployment may include several activities based on the requirement and the system structure.
+Software deployment may include several activities based on requirements and the system structure.
 It is actually about deploying the specific build along with all the dependencies and performing the specified activities.

 There are many software deployment tools in the market.
-Teams should do some research on their project requirement and try to evaluate with different tools which tool suits their project requirement.
+Teams should do some research on their project needs and try to evaluate which tool suits them most.

 Release management controls a constantly changing process.
 Every single release is a chance to refine everything from your workflow to the checklist as your team defines what roadmap works best for what kind of launch, as well as what doesn’t.

 With a proper software solution, even the most complex release management process can be designed to ensure a successful release your team can be proud of.